matthewliii/24s-project-boilerplate/README.md

 # Team Members:

-Cody Chan
-Chris Le
-Brighton Le
-Matthew Li
-Justin Wee
+Cody Chan, Chris Le, Brighton Le, Matthew Li, Justin Wee

 ## How to setup and start the containers